Frequently Asked Questions

 Graphene on Cu with PMMA coating (CVD Graphene on Cu with PMMA coating)

-Graphene is transferred via wet process.
-In order to etch the copper, the graphene is protected with a sacrificial polymethyl methacrylate (PMMA) layer.
-A ferric chloride solution is used for etching.
+Graphene is transferred via a wet transfer process.
+Before etching the copper away, the graphene is protected with a sacrificial polymethyl methacrylate (PMMA) layer.
+A ferric chloride solution is then used for Cu etching.
 Once the etching is complete, the graphene is washed and transferred onto the desired substrate.
-Finally, the PMMA layer is removed using organic solvents.
+Finally, the PMMA layer is removed.

 A: No, we cannot.
 The PMMA is only a supportive layer for the transfer method.

-Graphene on Substrate (CVD Graphene on SiO2/Si – Quartz - PET)
+Graphene on Substrate (CVD Graphene on SiO2/Si – Quartz - PET - PEN)

 TEM Grids (CVD Graphene on TEM Grids)